 Global Routing Prefix

-This is the network portion of the global IPv6 address, which is assigned by the provider, such as an ISP, to a customer or site.
+This is the network portion of the global IPv6 address, which has assigned by the provider, such as an ISP, to a customer or site.
 In general, RIRs assign a /48 global routing prefix to customers as shown in the above figure.
 This can use everyone from business networks to individual households.

 The figure shows the structure of a global unicast address using a /48 global routing prefix with 16-bit subnet ID. /48 prefixes are the most common global routing prefixes assigned.
 The range of global IPv6 prefix in the first hextet is 0010 0000 0000 (2000) to 0011 1111 1111 (3FFF).